Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Analysis

 \subsection{Preference Distribution}

 The distribution shift refers to the deviation of the model's preference distribution from the true preference distribution during off-policy alignment due to the lack of reward signals for output sampling.
-To validate that our method can mitigate distribution shift, we compared the safety taxonomy and toxicity distribution sampled using our reward signal and the true reward distribution from a trained 7b reward model before and after one epoch training.
-As shown in Figure \ref{fig:table2-chart}, the distribution of unsafe categories under our reward signal ranking is close to that of the trained reward model, reflecting the distribution consistency with the online during alignment.
+To validate whether our method can mitigate this, we compared the toxicity taxonomy and toxicity distribution sampled using our reward signal and a pre-trained 7b reward model (serving as ground truth), during the LLM safety alignment.
+As shown in Figure \ref{fig:table2-chart}, the category distribution under our reward ranking is close to that of the pre-trained reward model, reflecting the distribution consistency with the online method during alignment.

-To better demonstrate, we compare the toxicity distribution during our alignment.
+To better demonstrate this, we compare the toxicity distribution during LLM alignment.
 As shown in Figure \ref{fig:trend}, the toxicity of the data sampled by our hybrid reward is always lower than the policy greedy output.
 This indicates that our reward signal grasps the true preference distribution as the trained reward model and can still be iteratively optimized through sampling.
 However, the off-policy method, due to the lack of reward signals for sampling, will fix the preference distribution to the preference data distribution of the first round.
-More detailed comparison is shown in Appendix \ref{sec:table2}
+More detailed comparison is shown in Appendix~\ref{sec:table2} and Appendix~\ref{sec:reward_s}.